authelia/authelia/docs/configuration/authentication/ldap.md

 ### password

 The password of the user paired with the user to bind with for lookup and password change operations.
 Can also be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.

 ## Implementation Guide

 There are currently two implementations, `custom` and `activedirectory`.
 The `activedirectory` implementation must be used if you wish to allow users to change or reset their password as Active Directory uses a custom attribute for this, and an input format other implementations do not use.
 The long term intention of this is to have logical defaults for various RFC implementations of LDAP.

 ### Defaults

 The below tables describes the current attribute defaults for each implementation.

-#### Attributes
+#### Attribute defaults
 This table describes the attribute defaults for each implementation. i.e. the username_attribute is described by the Username column.